Large Language Models (LLM)

 Meta-Llama 3.1-70B

-Moderate quality, moderate compute requirements
+Medium quality, medium compute requirements

 Customer service, knowledge Q&A, advanced translation and summarization